Colin-XKL/sticky/README.md

 Pin the info you need
 Your next desktop

+## Introduction
+Desktop productivity?
+What is it?
+Todo list, Kanban, Stiky notes, etc...
+All in all, they are just list and content cards.
+Introducing THE NEXT DESKTOP: The Stikys

 > **Flexible**: Use it in your own way
 > **Cross-platform**: Use it in your favorite device
 > **Beautiful**: